Language selection: DE | EN

 It is the aim of this Conference to discuss the different applications of LIMS, ELN, LES, SDMS, PLM, ERP, etc. and to show how LIMS can be implemented in today’s QC and R&D environment.
-Technical issues will also be addressed, e.g. how to connect analytical instruments, or how to link Electronic Laboratory Notebooks (ELNs) and LIMS.
+Technical issues will also be addressed, e.g. how to integrate “old” systems into current Lab IT.

-Effective LIMS validation will be another focus area of this course.
+Practical Data Integrity and Audit Trail Reviews will be other focus areas of this course.
 A paperless laboratory case study will show how close analytical labs can get there today.
-A team of experienced speakers will provide you the opportunity to learn more about their practical experiences and to discuss possible pitfalls and how to avoid these.

 The paperless laboratory has been a dream in QC and R&D for a number of years.
 It offers the possibility to improve and accelerate the analytical processes in the laboratory on one hand, and to save money and costs on the other hand.

 But the integrity and security of laboratory data, records, results, and information is fundamental for running a successful GMP regulated QC laboratory.
 This applies for the classic analytical lab as well as for microbiology or other labs both, for in-house labs or contract labs.

 To develop a secure, stable and “validable” laboratory information management system (LIMS) - maybe even compatible with an already existing system - is a real challenge for LIMS suppliers.
 And the successful implementation and validation of a LIMS in compliance with GAMP and GMP requirements (EU Annex 11, US 21 CFR Part 11, PIC/S, etc.) is a huge challenge for all pharmaceutical QC and R&D departments.

 - Integration of “old” Systems into current Lab IT